matthh9797/palmbloo/site/content/experience/angkor.md

 {{< blog-image-slider id="angkor1" >}}

 We climbed up to the top of Angkor Wat.
-This climb is steep and a little scary, but well worth it for a 360 degree view of the giant complex and it's beautiful gardens.
-After that, we decided to take a walk around the outside of the perimeter of the temple walls and we found it amazing how alone we were in this wonder of the world heritage site, quite different to the main attractions in Europe.
+This climb is steep and a little scary, but well worth it for the 360 degree view of the giant complex and it's beautiful gardens.
+After that, we decided to take a walk around the outside perimeter of the temple walls and we found it amazing how alone we were in this wonder of the world heritage site, quite different to the main attractions in Europe.

 After our walk we headed towards the exit, where we found so many stalls selling coconuts, sarongs and temple paintings.
-We had expected these stalls to be full of high price tourist jargon but everything was very cheap and the sellers were extremely kind.
+We had expected these stalls to be full of high price tourist tat but everything was very cheap and the sellers were extremely kind.
 We bought a little canvas painting of Angkor Wat for around $10 as a souvenir.

 ### Ta Prohm (The Tomb Raider Temple)

 This was our favourite temple in the Angkor complex.
 We were fascinated by the fantastic root system of the ancient 600 year old trees.
 This is where part of the first *Tomb Raider* was filmed.
 If you have to choose only one temple, this is a must see.